 Phase IV: Bugonzi Primary School

-In May-June 2012, EWB-USA UMN sent a team of 8 students and three (rotating) mentors to Uganda to construct their designed rainwater harvesting system in partnership with the community of Bugonzi.
+In May-June 2012, EWB-USA UMN sent a team of 8 students and three rotating mentors to Uganda to construct their designed rainwater harvesting system in partnership with the community of Bugonzi.
 The system consists of two concrete masonry block tanks, one of size 13′ x 13′ and another 26′ x 20′, with a plastic gutter and PVC piping system to funnel water from several separate roofs into the two tanks.
-The system is designed for a storage capacity of >100,000 liters of fresh water for the two dry seasons, as well as provide fresh water during the wet season, as well!
-With an enrollment of more than 300 children and with a pond a full km away from school, the school will see direct benefits for the children and surrounding households.
+The system is designed for a storage capacity of >100,000 liters of fresh water for the two dry seasons, as well as provide fresh water during the wet season.
+With an enrollment of more than 300 children and a pond a full kilometer away from school, the school will see direct benefits for the children and surrounding households.
 After 28 grueling days with only one rest day and furthering relations with our Ugandan partners, the team successfully completed the system and returned back to the United States to continue to the next phase in the Uganda program.

 Phase V: Bugonzi Household RWHS